AnneJ17/android-cheat-sheet/README.md

   - Pipeline: CI and CD are often represented as a pipeline, where new code enters on one end, flows through a series of stages (build, test, staging, production), and published as a new production release to end users on the other end.
   - CI: It is a process where developers integrate their code into the master/main branch.
 Each merge triggers an automated code build and test sequence, which ideally runs in less than 10 minutes.
 A successful CI build may lead to further stages of continuous delivery.
   - CD: every change in the source code is deployed to production automatically

+* **Lint Tool**

+  The lint tool checks your Android project source files for potential bugs and optimization improvements for correctness, security, performance, usability, accessibility, and internationalization.
+When using Android Studio, configured lint and IDE inspections run whenever you build your app

 ### Performance <a name="performance"></a>